expresspigeon/blog/src/content/kb/webforms/recaptcha.md

 ## 3. Configure ReCaptcha Keys

+> NOTE: We currently support **ReCAPTCHA v2 Checkbox**.
+Please, ensure to use this version with our platform.

 Once previous steps are complete, you can copy the Site and the Secret Keys to the Integrations page in your ExpressPigeon Account.
 Just copy these from Google: